spookylukey/django-paypal/README.rst

 is very difficult to write the test (e.g. non deterministic behaviour).
 The tests should fail without the fix/feature.

-Please add to CHANGES.rst for any significant bug fixes or new features.
-This file becomes part of the PyPI description for the package.
+Please add to docs/release_notes.rst for any significant bug fixes or new features.

 New features need documentation adding in docs/